 HELP AND ADVICE

 If you look after someone, we can help

-We will work with you, health and social care providers, as well as colleagues in other charities across Wiltshire to look at how we can help you access additional support in your community, amongst family and friends, and within your own resources.
-Our support workers will work alongside you to build on the positives, help improve wellbeing, and build a positive future for you and the person you care for.
+We will work with you, health and social care providers, as well as colleagues in other charities across Wiltshire to find the support that’s right for you.
+Our support workers will work alongside you to build on the positives, help improve your wellbeing, and build a positive future for you and the person you care for.

 First things first